Dr. Nikhil Dhurandhar

 Dr. Nikhil Dhurandhar, Chairperson of Nutritional Sciences at Texas Tech University, has been honoured as a Distinguished Fellow of the American Society for Nutrition (DFASN) – the highest recognition bestowed by the society for lifetime achievements in nutrition science.

-Dr. Dhurandhar is internationally recognised for his ground breaking work exploring the link between viruses and obesity
+Dr. Dhurandhar is an internationally recognised personality known for his ground breaking work exploring the link between viruses and obesity.

 Let us meet this luminary academic personality from our community.